IlliaDevps/py-RestApi/README.md

 better to create a volume to not update the docde and re run the app Linux docker run -dp 5005:5000 -w /app -v "$(pwd):/app" flask-smorest-api Basically this is a maping within directories betwen your local file system and the container file system

+To interact with alembic we use flask db init flask db migrate flask db upgrade